MoonHack2023/Synth_Starter/README.md

   The chord feature is incorporated into the sinewave implementation by adjusting the get_sine() function.
 The function processes both local and remote key presses (tempkeyVal and tempRXkeyVal) in separate loops, adding their respective sine values to the output Vout_zeroCount.
 This allows the creation of chords by combining the sinewave output of multiple key presses.
 The final output (Vout) is computed by scaling the Vout_zeroCount according to the volume variable (volVar).

 - **All the sound is played in one speaker**

   One of the keyboards acts as the `master` of the whole system.
-The other keyboards act as its `slaves` and transmit messages to the `master` to operate, which means that all the notes that are supposed to be played in the `slave` keyboard ended up playing through the `master` keyboard.
-RX_Message recevied by the `master` includes the corresponding keyStrArray for the transmitting keyboard (slave).
+The other keyboards act as its `slave` and transmit messages to the `master` to operate, which means that all the notes that are supposed to be played in the `slave` keyboard ended up playing through the `master` keyboard.
+RX_Message recevied by the `master` includes the corresponding keyStrArray for the transmitting keyboard (`slave`).

 - **Auto Detection of master and slave**